pappu112/ansible-fedora36/Readme.md

+Rename .env.templae to .env
-Need to add aws access key and access secret key in
+Add aws access key and access secret key in .env file

-minio/minio-configmap.yaml
-mlflow/mlflow-configmap.yaml
-myapp/download.py

 ### STEP 1: install as root